 The Manager adopts an Enterprise Risk Management (ERM) Framework which sets out the required environmental and organisational components for managing risk in an integrated, systematic and consistent manner.
 The ERM Framework and related policies are reviewed annually.

-The Manager has established an approach on how risk appetite is defined, monitored and reviewed for CRCT Group.
-Approved by the Board, CRCT Group’s RAS addresses the management of material risks faced by CRCT Group.
+CRCT Group’s RAS, incorporating the risk limits, addresses the management of material risks faced by CRCT Group.
 Alignment of CRCT Group’s risk profile to the RAS is achieved through various communication and monitoring mechanisms put in place across the various functions within the Manager.

 The Board has received assurance from the CEO and the Head, Finance of the Manager that:

-- the system of risk management and internal controls in place for CRCT Group is adequate and effective to address the financial, operational, compliance and IT risks which the Manager considers relevant and material to the current business environment.
+- the systems of risk management and internal controls in place for CRCT Group are adequate and effective to address risks (including financial, operational, compliance and IT risks) which the Manager considers relevant and material to the current business environment.

-The CEO and the Head, Finance of the Manager have obtained similar assurance from the respective risk and control owners.
+The CEO and the Head, Finance of the Manager have obtained similar assurances from the respective risk and control owners.

-Based on the ERM Framework established and the reviews conducted by Management and both the internal and external auditors, as well as the assurance from the CEO and the Head, Finance of the Manager, the Board is of the opinion, that CRCT Group’s system of risk management and internal controls is adequate and effective to address the financial, operational, compliance and IT risks which the Manager considers relevant and material to the current business environment as at 31 December 2018.
+Based on the ERM Framework established and the reviews conducted by Management and both the internal and external auditors, as well as the assurance from the CEO and the Head, Finance of the Manager, the Board is of the opinion that the systems of risk management and internal controls are adequate and effective to address the risks (including financial, operational, compliance and IT risks) which CRCT Group considers relevant and material to its current business environment as at 31 December 2018.
 The AC concurs with the Board in its opinion.
 No material weaknesses in the systems of risk management and internal controls were identified by the Board or the AC in the review for FY 2018.

-The Board notes that the system of risk management and internal controls established by the Manager provides reasonable assurance that CRCT Group, as it strives to achieve its business objectives, will not be significantly affected by any event that can be reasonably foreseen or anticipated.
-However, the Board also notes that no system of risk management and internal controls can provide absolute assurance in this regard, or absolute assurance against poor judgement in decision making, human error, losses, fraud or other irregularities.
+The Board notes that the systems of risk management and internal controls established by the Manager provide reasonable assurance that CRCT Group, as it strives to achieve its business objectives, will not be significantly affected by any event that can be reasonably foreseen or anticipated.
+However, the Board also notes that no systems of risk management and internal controls can provide absolute assurance in this regard, or absolute assurance against poor judgement in decision making, human error, losses, fraud or other irregularities.

 Principle 12: The Board should establish an Audit Committee with written terms of reference which clearly set out its authority and duties.

 At present, the AC comprises four non-executive Directors, the majority of whom (including the Chairman of the AC) are IDs.
 The members bring with them invaluable recent and relevant managerial and professional expertise in accounting and related financial management domains.
-None of the AC members was previously a partner of the incumbent external auditors, KPMG LLP (KPMG), within the period of two years commencing on the date of their ceasing to be a partner of KPMG.
+The AC does not comprise members who were previously partners of the incumbent external auditors, KPMG LLP (KPMG), within the period of two years commencing on the date of their ceasing to be a partner of KPMG.
 The AC also does not comprise any member who has any financial interest in KPMG.

 Under its terms of reference, the AC’s scope of duties and responsibilities is as follows: